 On or around this day in 1716, a signer of the Declaration of Independence was born.
-Or maybe his birthday wasn’t in July after all.
-Maybe it was closer to Christmas—or Easter.
-He could have been born in the middle of a rare Irish tornado for all we know.
+Or maybe his birthday wasn’t in March after all.
+Maybe it was closer to Christmas—or summer.

 Almost nothing is known about the circumstances of George Taylor’s birth.